makingwaves-se-us/moduler2/README.md

 moduler2.js
 ==========

-> A javascript framework for binding modules to DOM elements.
+> A javascript framework for async loading and binding of es6 modules to DOM elements.

 ## Getting Started
-Moduler2 need a webserver to work.

 Start a simple webserver with the following command from the root:
 `npx http-server -o`